fdgd1998/vigalArtesana-CMS/README.md

 # **IMPORTANT NOTICE:**
 **The code contained in this repository can be used and modified by anyone.
-If you plan to use this work in production, please consider mentioning me as the creator.**
+If you plan to use this work in a production environment, please consider mentioning me as the creator by including a proper link in your website.**

 ## ViGal Artesana CMS
 This is a small, custom CMS developed from scratch for my family's carprenty and restoration company.